 WHEN IT RAINS, IT DRAINS.
 AND IT HAS TO GO SOMEWHERE Water from inside our homes goes to a wastewater facility for purification.
 But water from roofs, streets, and outdoor spigots goes untreated directly into storm drains - straight to our waterways - picking up all kinds of contaminants along the way!

-Excess nutrients, specifically nitrogen and phosphorus, pollute stormwater run-off from urban areas, contributing to the third greatest cause of lake deterioration in the US.
+ID YOL \( ) \\ Excess nutrients, specifically nitrogen and phosphorus, pollute stormwater run-off from urban areas, contributing to the third greatest cause of lake deterioration in the US. x dix he x dix be a x a x for The amount of phosphorus in grass clippings from mowing your lawn just once can produce up to 100 Ibs. of unwanted algae if it ends up in our lakes and ponds.
+Just one pound of fertilizer over-application on the average lawn can equate to 34.2 Ibs. of excess algae growth in streams and lakes.